-This Framework Is the Future of App Development
+This Framework Is the Future of Mobile App Development

 Developers today are often confused when trying to pick the best framework for building apps.
 Native Android and iOS were the most sought-after ones until recently.
 Today, though, businesses and developers are looking for a technology that lets them share code across platforms while also ensuring that there aren’t any performance hiccups.